-How to help baby overcome excessive gagging when starting solid foods
+How to help a baby gagging on solids excessively

 Like most new parents, you might be super anxious and scared when your baby starts gagging for the first time.
-I get it.
-It can look very scary and be hard to watch before getting some experience and insight into how gagging works!
+We get it!

-Questions I get from parents all the time include:
+Questions we get from parents all the time include:

-I’ll start by saying that gagging is a very normal and expected part of starting solids.
-I want to prepare you because you will be seeing a lot of gagging in the initial stages of introducing solid foods.
+Gagging is a normal part of starting solids.
+We expect it to happen and want to prepare you because you will be seeing a lot of gagging in the initial stages of introducing solid foods.

 But how can you tell if your baby is gagging excessively and how can you help them overcome it if they are?

 Before we tackle all of these topics, let’s first understand gagging and how to not react in these situations (this is super important).
-We will focus primarily on normal gagging vs excessive gagging in this blog, but to read more about the topic of gagging vs choking, click here.
+We will be focussing primarily on normal gagging vs excessive gagging for this article.

 The hardest part about watching your baby gag is that you can’t and shouldn’t do anything about it (1).
 You must let your baby work through the gag on their own.

-Most babies are generally unphased by gagging and will just keep eating after it passes.
-If your baby gags and you start to act scared and frantic, they might think they should be frantic too, which can create negative associations with mealtime or specific foods.
+Most babies are generally unphased by gagging and will keep eating after it passes.
+If your baby gags and you start to act scared and frantic, they might think they should be frantic too.
+This can create negative associations with mealtime or specific foods.

 We want their natural response reflex (gagging) to do its thing here.
 Let them stay calm while it happens, and you’ll see they’ll work through the gag and be completely fine.

-Different babies will gag on different foods (including puréed food and finger food), at different times, and throughout different points in the starting solids journey.
-Gagging is considered to be perfectly normal and harmless if your baby can continue their meal without discomfort and go back for more food (if they’re still hungry).
+Different babies gag on different foods, at different times, and throughout different points in the starting solids journey.
+Gagging is considered to be perfectly normal (on both purees and finger foods).
+It’s harmless if your baby can continue their meal without discomfort and go back for more food (if they’re still hungry).

 For the most part, babies gag more in the first few months of starting solids (between 6-9 months of age).
 This is because the gag reflex is the most sensitive during this time.